Citizen-Science-NL/Wordpress_Import/README.md

 # Wordpress_Import
-The code written for the Wordpress page that imports Dutch projects from the EU site.
+Citizen Science NL requested to have the information of their dutch projects rendered to a already existing wordpress page.
-These scripts make simple API calls and render a HTML Template.
+The code written to make this work is documented in this repository.
+It consists of 2 scripts that make simple API calls and render a HTML Template.

-Due to time constraints we opted to make the import of the API data as simple as possible.
-Considering moving away from Wordpress altogether.
-This is why we make use of 2 plugins:
+Due to time constraints we opted to make the import of the API data as simple as possible (althoug somewhat hacky) This is why we make use of 2 plugins:
 - XYZ PHP Code: So we can write simple parsing logic
-- WPFetAPI: A plugin for calling external API's.
+- WPGetAPI: A plugin for calling external API's.

+In the future it is possible that the project moves away from wordpress and adopts a Django driven website instead.
+This is why it was decided not to invest in building a dedicated plugin.

-# How it works:
+# How the implementation works:
-- The GET request fetches data from the extneral API
+- The GET request fetches data from the extneral API using a plugin called WPGetAPI
-- The PHP parsing code processes the data we received and removes unwanted characters
+- The PHP parsing code processes the data we received and removes unwanted characters using a PHP injection plugin called XYZ PHP Code
 - The PHP parsing also creates a 'card row' in the HTML for every received item.
-- The is embedded into wordpress using shortcodes.
+- The PHP script is embedded into wordpress using shortcodes.
 Basically there where you paste the shortcode, Wordpress will put the fetched data.
+This makes it easy to move the data around by non-developers
+- We have this implementation 1x for projets, and 1x for organisations.
+Although they are styled slightly differently.

 # Installation:
 ### Prerequesits:
+0. Have a wordpress implementation
 1. From the Wordpress plugin store, download and activat the 2 plugins mentioned above.

 ### Setting up the GET requests
+This plugin contains all the information to make calls to the external server.
 2. In WPGetAPI create a new API with the name: eu-citizen.science
 3. uniqueID: eu_citizen_science
 4. base URL: https://eu-citizen.science/api